 Head & Neck Pain

 Like the low back, neck pain can come from many sources.
 The pain could be secondary to a muscle strain/spasm, facet joint inflammation and/or arthritis, herniated disk, spinal stenosis, or pinched nerve.
-In today’s electronic age, we are looking at our phones more, sitting at desks that may not have a proper ergonomic setup, and suffering from poor posture.
+It can also happen that in today’s electronic age, we are looking at our phones more, sitting at desks that may not have a proper ergonomic setup, and suffering from poor posture.

-Pain can be isolated to the neck region itself.
-They may have sharp, stabbing, aching, pulsing, electrical sensations, burning, with associated numbness.
+Pain can be isolated to the neck region itself and they may have sharp, stabbing, aching, pulsing, electrical sensations, burning, with associated numbness.
 It can also radiate into the scalp and may be associated with headaches.

 Some patients will describe pain radiating into the shoulder blades and mid back area.
 If the nerve inflammation is significant, patients may experience pain, numbness, and even weakness in the arms and/or hands.
 An MRI, CT, or NCS/EMG may be necessary to determine the source of pain and optimal treatment better.

-Nonsurgical treatment options include, but are not limited to, trigger point injections, epidural steroid or stem cell injections, facet joint injections with steroid or stem cells, radiofrequency ablation (burning of the nerves), nerve blocks, interferential stimulation, biowave, trigger point injections, protein rich plasma (PrP), epidural and physical therapy.
+Nonsurgical treatment options include, but are not limited to, trigger point injections, epidural steroid or Regenerative Medicine Therapy injections, facet joint injections with steroid or Regenerative Medicine Therapy, radiofrequency ablation (burning of the nerves), nerve blocks, interferential stimulation, biowave, trigger point injections, protein rich plasma (PrP), epidural and physical therapy.